There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 In his sidebar…

 And across all of his social media pages…

 We talked about your brand standing for something that will help you rise above the crowd.
 Ideally, the symbols, colors, and logos should also be created in a way that makes you stand out.

 3. Content that sells can be good for both you and the reader

-One thing that many beginner marketers love to do is put content in categories.
+One thing that many beginner marketers love to do is put their types of content in categories.

 This content is all about giving value.